Film Production CURRICULUM

 Term 4 Course Descriptions

 In the Advanced Cine course, students go in-depth technically and creatively in many of the positions that comprise the cinematography department.
-For the camera portion of this term, a new High-Definition camera is introduced along with an array of top of the line prime lenses.
+For the camera portion of this term, a new digital camera is introduced along with an array of top of the line prime lenses.
 For the lighting and gripping portion, the students have the chance to practice new ways of moving the camera and lighting the set in different ways from realism to stylized photography.

 Advanced Directing 1 provides students with the necessary knowledge and tools for developing and refining their professional voice as Directors.
 Major course topics cover the study, design and direction of specific scenes such as openings, endings, and obligatory scenes in genre films.
 The course also provides students with the necessary observation, evaluation, exploration and thinking tools required to ensure that optimal direction and best performances are realized on set.
 Both creative and fiscal management techniques from a directorial perspective are covered so that directors fully comprehend the opportunities to effectively use pre-production, production, and post-production as distinct stages in bringing their vision to life.